corfu.el - COmpletion in Region FUnction

 (add-to-list 'dabbrev-ignored-buffer-modes 'doc-view-mode)

-If you start to configure the package more deeply, I recommend to give the Orderless completion style a try for filtering.
-Orderless completion is different from the familiar prefix TAB completion.
-Corfu can be used with the default completion styles.
-The use of Orderless is not a necessity.
+If you start to configure Corfu more thoroughly, I recommend to give the Orderless completion style a try for filtering.
+Orderless completion offers more flexible filtering than the default completion styles.
+Note that Orderless is not a necessity; Corfu can be used just as well with the default completion styles.

 ;; Optionally use the `orderless' completion style.